Workplace Behaviors to Support Your Company Culture

 Considers multiple sides of an issue.
 Weighs consequences before making final decision.
 Makes informed decisions based on available information.
 Recognizes issues, and determines actions needed to advance the decision making process.
 Is open to new ideas and processes.
 Adjusts approach to achieve results.

 Every team member is expected to demonstrate professionalism on and o the job.
 This is displayed through verbal and non-verbal communication, dress, and choices made.
-Performance Culture team members always represent Performance Culture the company and its reputation.
+Team members always represent the company and its reputation.

 Accomplishing tasks by considering all areas involved, no matter how small; showing concern for all aspects of the job; accurately checking processes and tasks; being watchful over a period of time.